Patrick Mahomes, Chiefs outlast Vikings 27-20; Travis Kelce catches TD pass after hurting ankle

 INJURY REPORT

-Chiefs: Kelce fell awkwardly to the turf after catching a pass in the second quarter and went for X-rays.
-He watched the first possession after halftime from the sideline and went back in for the next one. … LB Nick Bolton (ankle) was sidelined for the third straight game, replaced in the middle of the defense by Drue Tranquill.
+Chiefs: LB Nick Bolton (ankle) was sidelined for the third straight game, replaced by Drue Tranquill.

-Vikings: CB Akayleb Evans (knee) limped off in the third quarter. … QB Nick Mullens (back) was inactive, elevating rookie Jaren Hall to the backup spot for Cousins.
+Vikings: C Garrett Bradbury (back) returned to the starting lineup after missing the last three games.

 UP NEXT